espocrm/documentation/docs/development/di.md

 $injectableFactory->create($className);
 ```

-There are two types of classes that can be created by *injectableFactory*:

-* those that do not implement *Injectable* interface
-* those that implement *Injectable* interface

-If a class doesn't implement *Injectable* interface, then class constructor parameter names will be used to detect dependencies.
+Constructor parameter names will be used to detect dependencies (if the class doesn't implement *Injectable* interface).

 For example, if the parameter name is `$entityManager`, then *entityMaanger* container service will be passed.